-When upgrading to Windows 10 from Windows 7 and Windows 8.1, the Upgrade notifier which basically tells the user if the PC is ready to get Windows 10 Upgrade.
+When upgrading from Windows 7 and Windows 8.1 to Windows 10, the Upgrade Notifier basically tells the user if the PC is ready to get Windows 10 Upgrade.
 This Get Windows 10 app icon shows up in the Windows 8.1/7 taskbar.
-Some of the users reported that everytime they click on OK, let’s continue, it says Working on it.
+Some of the users reported that every time they click on OK, let’s continue, it says Working on it.
 This post will help you fix this problem.

 1] Show all Available Updates